This edible chickpea cookie dough dip is the healthiest protein snack.

-- Nut butter – replace nut butter by a protein powdered peanut butter (affiliate link).
-It contains 70% less fat and therefore and less calories.
-Follow the manufacturer instructions to create the amount of peanut butter required by this recipe and add in the recipe as a peanut butter replacement.
-This will also create high protein chickpea cookie dough!
+- Nut Butter – replace nut butter with protein powdered peanut butter or peanut-based protein powder.
+It contains 70% less fat and therefore fewer calories.
+Follow the manufacturer’s instructions to create the amount of peanut butter required by this recipe and add it to the recipe as a peanut butter replacement.
+This will also create high-protein chickpea cookie dough!

-- Almond flour – replace almond flour by oat flour, it is higher in carbs but lower in calories as it contains less fat.
+- Almond Flour – replace almond flour with homemade oat flour.
+It is higher in carbs but lower in calories as it contains less fat.

 You may also want to try these easy vegan snack recipes loaded with proteins:

 Made this chickpea cookie dough dip recipe and want to share a picture of your creation with me?
-Come on Instagram to share and connect with me and the conscious plant kitchen followers.
+Come on Instagram to share and connect with other TheConsciousPlantKitchen followers and me.

-- 1 1/8 cup Chickpea - , canned, drained, skin removed – this matches the amount of a 400g can of chickpea!
+- 1 ⅛ cup Canned Chickpeas - canned, drained, skin removed – this matches the amount of a 400g can of chickpea!

-- 1/3 cup Peanut butter - or powdered peanut butter, rehydrated for a low fat, low calorie, high protein boost
+- ⅓ cup Peanut Butter (Unsalted) - or powdered peanut butter, rehydrated for a low fat, low calorie, high protein boost

 - 3 teaspoons Vanilla